Raivis80/First-Milestone-Project/README.md

  Website features the Long-Scrolling design with four pages such as: "Home", "About Us", "Galery" and "Contact Us" page.

- Website is Responsive on most devices such as: mobile devices and Large screen desktop PC's.
+ Website is Responsive on most devices such as: mobile devices and Large screen deskFloral-Fantasy PC's.

  ![live site](assets/project-files/wireframes/site/live-site.png)